OmerCinal/Tic-Tac-Toe/README.md

 <snippet>
   <content>
 # Tic Tac Toe
-A modified tic tac toe game both for playing and testing agents that can play the game.
+A modified tic tac toe game for testing agents that can play the game.

 ## Installation
 1. Create a folder and name it whatever you like